caddyserver/website/src/docs/markdown/build.md

 <span class="bash">go build</span></code></pre>

 <aside class="tip">
 	Due to <a href="https://github.com/golang/go/issues/29228">a bug in Go</a>, these basic steps do not embed version information.
 If you want the version (<code>caddy version</code>), you need to compile Caddy as a dependency rather than as the main module.
 Instructions for this are in Caddy's <a href="https://github.com/caddyserver/caddy/blob/master/cmd/caddy/main.go">main.go</a> file.
-Or, you can use <b>xcaddy</b> which automates this.
+Or, you can use <a href="#xcaddy"><code>xcaddy</code></a> which automates this.
 </aside>

 ## xcaddy